-When the fall window opens, the test administrator can easily open the First Contact Survey in the Instruction and Assessment Planner, respond to items in the survey, and then submit it.
-The data is analyzed and used to recommend the linkage level for each ELA, mathematics, and science Essential Element that could be used for assessment.
-After submitting the survey, refresh the screen and then on the Student View Page begin the Essential Element selection process.
-Accept the system-recommended linkage level or select a different one.
+When the optional instructionally embedded assessment window opens in the fall in the Instruction and Assessment Planner, the test administrator can easily open the First Contact survey there, respond to items in the survey, and then submit it.
+The data is analyzed and used to determine the recommended the linkage level for each Essential Element for each subject in the Instruction and Assessment Planner.
+Immediately after submitting the survey, the test administrators can refresh the screen, begin the Essential Element selection process, and accept the system-recommended linkage level or select a different one.